 “I think it’s best we go our separate ways.
 Please don’t message me.”

 Short, respectful and to the point.
-A longer reply invites interpretation and discussion, neither of which are needed here.
+A longer reply invites interpretation and discussion, neither of which are needed here because you know that the relationship is really over.

 If the breakup is still very fresh, you might need more time to figure out what you want and that’s okay too.